Examining the San Francisco 49ers' roster:

 WIDE RECEIVERS (6)

 The 49ers are so much deeper here this year than last.
 That means they will likely have to keep six receivers.
 Lloyd may look good and Patton has too much potential to give up on.
 That means it could be tough for Kassim Osgood to make it even though he is a special teams cog.

 If Davis ends his holdout, I can't see the 49ers keeping more than three tight ends because of the glut at receiver.
 Unless Garrett Celek has a big camp, he may be in trouble.
 Carrier intrigues the 49ers because of his size and speed.

 Assuming Boone ends his holdout, this is a pretty nice group of eight players.
 It's improved from last year.
 A solid veteran like Adam Snyder and a promising youngster like Ryan Seymour will have trouble making the team.

-Most teams carry six or seven linebackers, but the 49ers are stacked here, especially with NaVorro Bowman out for about half the season.
-Because fifth-round pick Lynch is promising, he should make the roster.
-Skuta is an excellent player, and right now the 49ers find a way to keep him.
+Most teams carry six linebackers but the 49ers are stacked here, especially with NaVorro Bowman out for about half the season.
+Because fifth-round pick Lynch is promising he should make the roster.
+Dan Skuta is an excellent player, but there might not be any room for him.
 I could see him being one of those later-summer Trent Baalke trade specials because he has value.